Franz Schall: Flying the Messerschmitt Me 262

-Following Nowotny's death, the pilots of Kommando Nowotny were moved to Lechfeld were they were joined by 20–25 pilots from III.
+Following Nowotny's death, the pilots of Kommando Nowotny were moved to Lechfeld where they were joined by 20–25 pilots from III.
 Gruppe of Ergänzungs-Jagdgeschwader 2, also known as Erprobungskommando Lechfeld, a replacement training unit which had also trained on the Me 262.
 On 19 November, Kommando Nowotny became the III.
 Gruppe of Jagdgeschwader 7 (JG 7 - 7th Fighter Wing), the world's first operational jet fighter wing, and was moved to Brandenburg-Briest.
 JG 7 had been formed in August 1944 and placed under the command of Oberst Johannes Steinhoff.
 At the time of its creation, III./JG 7 was commanded by Major Erich Hohagen and command of 10.
 Staffel was handed to Schall.

 On 18 March 1945, the USAAF Eighth Air Force attacked Berlin with 1,329 bombers, escorted by 733 fighter aircraft.
 A number of Me 262s intercepted the bomber formation and its escorts in vicinity of Nauen-Rathenow-Brandenburg-Potsdam.
 At approximately 11:15, Schall claimed a P-51 shot down.
 The next day, 374 Boeing B-17 Flying Fortress bombers from the 3d Air Division attacked Carl Zeiss AG, a manufacturer of optical systems, in Jena, and the motor vehicle factories at Zwickau and Plauen.
 In defense of this attack, Schall claimed a B-17 shot down north of Chemnitz.
 On 21 March 1945, the USAAF Eighth Air Force attacked various Luftwaffe airfields in Germany with approximately 1,300 heavy bombers, escorted by 750 fighter aircraft.
 That day, Schall claimed another aerial victory over a P-51.
 The next, the Eighth Air Force again targeted various military installations and airfields in Germany.
 Yet again Schall claimed a P-51 shot down, that day in the Cottbus-Bautzen-Dresden area.
 On 24 March, 1,714 bombers, escorted by approximately 1,300 fighter aircraft, targeted 18 Luftwaffe airfields.
 Schall led 10.
 Staffel at about 12:00 from Parchim airfield and engaged the bombers south of Berlin.
 Approximately 15 Me 262s, the majority of them armed with R4M air-to-air rockets, claimed a number of bombers destroyed, including a B-17 by Schall.
 On 31 March 1945, the Royal Air Force (RAF) Bomber Command targeted Wilhelmshaven, Bremen and Hamburg.
 The attack force from No. 219, No. 429, No. 431, No. 434, No. 408, No. 415 and No. 425 Squadron had made their target approach by night.
 In morning hours, the British and Canadians were intercepted by 20 Me 262s from I. Gruppe and seven Me 262s from III.
 Gruppe who claimed 19 four-engined bombers, two fighters and probable destruction of another bomber.
 Schall claimed two victories in this engagement.